 This Cold War monolith has defied earthquakes, tsunamis, and thirty years of exposure.
 But today it still stands, showing off an engineering brilliance and reminding us of a different era.

 Recently some creative urban explorers made a Buckner building ski video, “Five Floors of Fury.”
-They did a spectacular job, we recommend you check it out:
+They did a spectacular job, check it out: